owncloud-archive/documentation/admin_manual/configuration/server/config_sample_php_parameters.rst

 size 10M
 # Logfile Size Limit
 rotate 12
-# Amount of Logfiles to keep
+# Amount of rotated logs to keeps
 missingok
 # If it's not there, no error will occur
 compress
-# after rotation, compress the old Logfile
+# after rotation, compress the copy of the Logfile
 compresscmd /bin/gzip
 # use this compression command
 }